Steve Higgins: Career

 In 1989, Higgins performed at The Vic Theatre in Chicago for HBO's One Night Stand television series, along with his brother Dave, and Gruber.
 Alongside Nick Bakay, Higgins performed in 1993 at the Girly Magazine Party show at Theatre/Theater in Hollywood, Los Angeles.
-They played "a sleazoid male chauvinist comedy duo who exchange off-color ethnic jokes and prance around in suits and ties like Steve Martin on PCP".
+They played "a sleazoid male chauvinist comedy duo who exchange off-color ethnic jokes and prance around in suits and ties like Steve Martin on PCP."
 His brother, Dave, performed in the show and in a separate act.
-Higgins was praised for his ability of knowing "when to go over the top and when to rein it in", and how he was able to be "acutely tuned in to the comings and goings around them and know how to play off each other".
+Higgins was praised for his ability to know "when to go over the top and when to rein it in" and how he was able to be "acutely tuned in to the comings and goings around them and know how to play off each other."
 Soon after, Higgins went on to become a writer for the short-lived MTV programs Trashed and The Jon Stewart Show.

 From 1995 to 1997, Higgins was the co-head writer of Saturday Night Live.
 Since 1997, he has served on the writing staff of the show, and since 1996, he has served as a producer of the show.
-In 2000 he played the inspirational AV teacher in the last episode of Freaks and Geeks.
+In 2000, he played the inspirational AV teacher in the last episode of Freaks and Geeks.
 He has been nominated for several Emmy Awards, including Outstanding Variety, Music or Comedy Series and Outstanding Writing for a Variety, Music or Comedy Program in 2008, for his work on Saturday Night Live and as a writer.
 In a 2012 interview with The A.V.
 Club, former Saturday Night Live writer Michael Schur revealed that Higgins was the inspiration for the Parks and Recreation character Andy Dwyer after Higgins would playfully fight with him when they worked together at SNL.

 From 2009 to 2014, Higgins served as announcer on Late Night with Jimmy Fallon.
 When Jimmy Fallon was selected by NBC to succeed Jay Leno, Higgins was brought on as announcer for The Tonight Show Starring Jimmy Fallon.
 From 2013 to 2015, Higgins voiced Mr. Awesome in the Hulu original series The Awesomes.
 He voiced the character "Chadwick the Edible Blargmonger" in the 2014 animated special Elf: Buddy's Musical Christmas.
 In 2017, he won an Emmy for his work on SNL.

 In July 2015, while Jimmy Fallon was recovering from surgery after suffering a serious injury to his finger, Higgins was hospitalized for Lyme disease.
 He returned to the Tonight Show fully recovered and on the same night as Fallon's return.

+Personal life

+Higgins married Ellen Niedert Higgins in 1990, and they have four children together.
+Their son John Higgins (a part of the Please Don't Destroy group) was hired to write on SNL in 2021.

+Higgins's wife is the sister of Paula Niedert, who married the comedian Chris Elliott.
+They have two daughters, Abby and Bridey.
+Like her father, Abby Elliott has been an SNL cast member.